BenWarwick-Champion/react-tictactoe/README.md

+# React Tic-Tac-Toe

+This project was built alongside the [initial Reactjs tutorial](https://reactjs.org/tutorial/tutorial.html).

+The aim was to learn the Typescript syntax alongside the basic principles of React.

-# Getting Started with Create React App
+# Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).